Tanzu-Partner-SE/TAP-WORKSHOP-OPERATORS/workshop/content/exercises/09-Test-scan.md

 kubectl apply -f $HOME/scanpolicy.yaml -n tap-workload
 ```

 Soon after the scanpolicy is updated, you can see the deployment progressing in **Terminal-2**.
-Wait for a min and it will pause again

 ```execute
 sudo tanzu apps workload get partnertapdemo-testscanpolicy -n tap-workload